 At a glance, this is just a series of dots across the fretboard.
 Start from the top and you can identify the C shape.
 Thinking about where the lowest note of the C chord is, this is the same position for the C chord in the A chord.
 Using this knowledge, you can see the A shape forming your C major.

 The shapes are connected in the order that CAGED is spelt.
-Once you get to the D form, the pattern repeats as you’ve hit the octave and passed the twelfth fret.
-Try following the C chord up using the diagram to see if you can play and hear the C chord in it’s various positions up the neck.
+Once you get to the D form, the pattern repeats as you’ve hit the octave and pass the twelfth fret.
+Try following the C chord up using the diagram to see if you can play and hear the C chord in its various positions up the neck.

 To help, your root notes should be on the following frets and strings;